Tuo River

 The Tuo River (沱江 (Tuó Jiāng)) is 655 km-long river in Sichuan province of southern China.

 The Tuo River is one of the major tributaries of the upper Yangtze River (Chang Jiang).

 Geography

 The river originates at the northwest edge of Sichuan basin.
 It flows through Jintang, Jianyang, Ziyang, Zizhong, and Neijiang.
 It flows into Yangtze River in Luzhou, Sichuan.

+The river has a history of pollution from phosphate mining waste, and further rapid industrialization in the 1990s caused the river to become one of the most polluted rivers in Sichuan.

+In 2022, the river's water quality significantly improved, following implementation of environmental protection policies in Sichuan province.